joelhooks/joelhooks-com/source/_posts/2016-03-20-build-an-image-gallery-using-redux-saga.markdown

 ```

 Importing the `connect` function from react-redux lets us export `Gallery` by wrapping it in the connect component.
 Notice that `connect()(Gallery)` puts `Gallery` in a second set of parentheses.
-This is because `connect()` returns a function that expects a react component as an argument.
+This is because `connect()` returns a function that expects a React component as an argument.
 The call to `connect()` configures that function.
 Soon we'll pass in arguments to `connect` to configure it for our applications specific actions and state structure.

+We are also exporting the `connect` call as the `default` for this module.
+This is important!
+Now, when we `import Gallery` it will import the connected component and not the basic class.

 ![](https://s3.amazonaws.com/f.cl.ly/items/2k1Y1h3g1b0l1m0w212R/Screen%20Shot%202016-03-20%20at%206.42.19%20PM.png?v=bc54291d)

 If you look at the console log that we've added to the constructor, you will see that the `Gallery` component's properties now include a `dispatch` function.
-This is part of what `connect` has modified for us, and gives us the ability to dispatch out own action objects to the applications reducers.
+This is part of what `connect` has modified for us, and gives us the ability to dispatch our own action objects to the applications reducers.

 ```diff
 export class Gallery extends Component {